Eco School

 We encourage all our school families to not use their cars when travelling to and from school.
 We use the Walk once a Week travel tracker to record our journeys to school and walk, scoot or cycle whenever we can.
 Each child who walks at least three times each week receives a badge at the end of the month.

-To teach the children to travel safely to school we have run Scootability sessions for all children and Footsteps training for children in Year 2.
+To teach children to travel to school safely, we run annual Scootability sessions for all children.

 Tidy Up Team